 Edinburgh College offers career advice to students and their parents.
-VCE Coordinator Miss Kristen Judd is available by appointment to discuss career options and future study.
+Head of Teaching and Learning - VCE Coordinator Mrs Cheryl Sonter is available by appointment to discuss career options and future study.
 A weekly careers newsletter is produced to provide support to students, linking to universities and offering advice on career pathways.